sourcegraph/careers/SWEJOBDESCRIPTION.md

-# Job Description: Product Designer
+# Job Description: Software Engineer
 ### About the Company
 From sustainable energy systems to self-driving cars, the innovations of the future will all rely on code.
 With so much software to write, developers need a better way to access, understand, and collaborate on code.